 - ECONO Operation can only be set when the unit is running.
-Pressing the operation stop button causes the settings to be canceled, and the "\sigma" disappears from the LCD. - ECONO operation is a function which enables efficient operation by limiting the power consumption of the outdoor unit (operating frequency). - ECONO operation functions in AUTO, COOL, DRY, and HEAT modes. - POWERFUL operation and ECONO operation cannot be used at the same time.
-Priority is given to the function of whichever button is pressed last. - Power consumption may not drop even if ECONO operation is used, when the level of power consumption is already low.
+Pressing the OFF button causes the setting to be canceled, and the "\stacks" disappears from the LCD. - ECONO operation is a function which enables efficient operation by limiting the power consumption of the outdoor unit (operating frequency). - ECONO operation functions in AUTO, COOL, DRY and HEAT modes. - POWERFUL and ECONO operation cannot be used at the same time.
+Priority is given to the function of whichever button is pressed last. - Power consumption may not drop even if ECONO operation is used of the level of power consumption is already low.

-2.2.9 TIMER Operation
+2.2.11 TIMER Operation